fpereiro/backendlore/readme.md

 ## Validation & auto-activation

-I consider it indispensable that every route that receives data should do perform a deep validation of it.
+I consider it indispensable that every route that receives data should perform a deep validation of it.
 If a payload breaks a server, whether inadvertently or maliciously, it is the server's fault.
 This is embodied in the concept of [auto-activation](https://github.com/fpereiro/teishi#auto-activation).

 For performing validations, I use a combination of [teishi](https://github.com/fpereiro/teishi) and custom code.
 Checks are usually done first synchronously, and then sometimes asynchronously against data stored in the database (which necessarily has to be reached asynchronously).